uml-robotics/BehaviorTree.ROS2/btcpp_ros2_samples/README.md

 # Sample Behaviors

-For documentation on sample behaviors included in this package please see the BehaviorTree.CPP [ROS 2 Integration documentation](https://www.behaviortree.dev/docs/ros2_integration) .
+For documentation on sample behaviors included in this package please see the BehaviorTree.CPP [ROS 2 Integration documentation](https://www.behaviortree.dev/docs/ros2_integration).
+Documentation of the derived class methods can methods for each ROS interface type can be found [here](../behaviortree_ros2/ros_behavior_wrappers.md).

-# TreeExecutionServer Documentation and Example
+# TreeExecutionServer Sample

-This package also includes an example Behavior Tree Executor that is designed to make building, combining and executing [BehaviorTree.CPP](https://www.behaviortree.dev/docs/intro) based Behaviors easy and reusable.
-This Executor includes an Action Server that is able to register plugins or directly linked Behaviors and Trees/Subtrees so that a user can execute any known BehaviorTree by simply sending the name of it to the server.

-The `TreeExecutionServer` class offers several overridable methods that that can be used to meet your specific needs.
-Please see [tree_execution_server.hpp](../behaviortree_ros2/include/behaviortree_ros2/tree_execution_server.hpp) for descriptions and requirements of each virtual method.
-You can also refer to [sample_bt_executor.cpp](src/sample_bt_executor.cpp) for a working example of the `TreeExecutionServer`.
+Documentation on the TreeExecutionServer used in this example can be found [here](../behaviortree_ros2/tree_execution_server.md).

-A launch file is included that starts the Execution Server and loads a list of plugins and BehaviorTrees from `yaml` file:
+To start the sample Execution Server that load a list of plugins and BehaviorTrees from `yaml` file:
 ``` bash
 ros2 launch btcpp_ros2_samples sample_bt_executor.launch.xml
 ```